It Follows (2014)

 A perfect example is most notably in the scene where Jay’s classmate has sex with her to rid her of the curse and is eventually attacked by his mother in one of the most thought-provoking and peculiar scenes of the entire film.
 We notice that the attacks displayed in the film are explicitly violent, as we saw in the very beginning where the girl’s body is contorted disturbingly.

 Contrastingly, when the mother attacks her son, the scene is extremely sexualized and incestuous.
 She walks up to the door, visibly under the curse, but has her breast exposed as she is naked under her robe.
-Mitchell, deciding to depict the attack in this manner, creates a strange depiction of sexuality.
+Mitchell, deciding to depict the attack in this manner, creates a strange portrayal of sexuality.
 In relation to how the attack is compared to the other shown and the nature of the people who have the curse inside them.
 Their body language is revealed as very stiff and determined to kill.

 “Much as the horror film is an exercise in terror, it is simultaneously an exercise in mastery, in which controlled loss substitutes for loss of control.
 It allows us to give free rein to culturally repressed feelings, such as terror and rage.”
 (Pinedo, 11)